 The total amount of cash that will be paid to holders of Unocal common stock in the merger will be equal to \$16.25 multiplied by the total number of shares of Unocal common stock outstanding immediately prior to completion of the merger.
 The overall amount of Chevron common stock that will be issued in the merger to holders of Unocal common stock will be equal to the product of (x) the total number of shares of Unocal common stock outstanding immediately prior to completion of the merger multiplied by (y) 0.7725.
 All-stock and all-cash elections are subject to proration to preserve an overall mix of 0.7725 of a share of Chevron common stock and \$16.25 in cash for all of the outstanding shares of Unocal common stock taken together.
 Therefore, unless the number of all-stock elections is significantly greater than the number of all-cash elections, Unocal stockholders making the all-cash election will not receive \$65.00 in cash for each share of Unocal common stock, but instead will receive a mix of stock and cash calculated to preserve the overall stock and cash mix described above, after taking into account all of the elections made by all of the Unocal stockholders.
 In all cases, Unocal stockholders who make the all-cash election will receive at least as much cash as is received by stockholders electing the mixed merger consideration.
-Similarly, if too few stockholders elect the all-cash consideration, Unocal stockholders making into account all of the elections will not receive 1.03 shares of Chevron common stock for each share of Unocal common stock, but instead will receive a mix of stock and cash mix described above, after taking into account all of the elections made by all of the Unocal stockholders who make the all-stock election will not receive 1.03 shares of Chevron common stock for each share of Unocal common stock, but instead will receive a mix of stock and cash mix described above, after taking into account all of the elections made by all of the Unocal stockholders who make the all-stock election
+Similarly, if too few stockholders elect the all-cash consideration, Unocal stockholders making the all-stock election will not receive 1.03 shares of Chevron common stock for each share of Unocal common stock, but instead will receive a mix of stock and cash calculated to preserve the overall stock and cash mix described above, after taking into account all of the elections made by all of the Unocal stockholders who make the all-stock election will receive at least as much stock as is received by stockholders electing the mixed merger consideration.
+Unocal stockholders who elect the mixed merger consideration will not be subject to proration.